 There must be factors that influence many people to try migrating to Canada.
-Free education, excellent health system, security, freedom and many other motivating factors that it appears worth the risk to leave a stable job, established family business and extended family back home and spend thousands of dollars for documentation, transportation and establish proof of financial capability to reach that Canadian dream life.
+Free education, excellent health system, security, freedom, and many other motivating factors that it appears worth the risk to leave a stable job, established family business and extended family back home, and spend thousands of dollars on documentation, transportation, and establish proof of financial capability to reach that Canadian dream life.

-While many of such benefits in Canadian welfare system holds true, they are littered with caveats that are nonetheless significant and may sway certain types of immigrants to stay put had they learned about it beforehand.
+While many of such benefits in the Canadian welfare system hold true, they are littered with caveats that are nonetheless significant and may sway certain types of immigrants to stay put had they learned about it beforehand.

 In Canada, education is free.

 True.
 From grade school to high school, Canada provides free education to young students.
-However, extra curricular courses that aid students such as painting and arts, sports, music and so on are optional and not offered for free.
-But since education is free in primary and secondary levels, it may be manageable.
+However, extracurricular courses that aid students such as painting and arts, sports, music, and so on are optional and not offered for free.
+But since education is free at primary and secondary levels, it may be manageable.
 But always make sure to save up for university, where courses can be very expensive!

 In Canada, children up to 18 years old receive allowance.

 True.
 Allowance from the government that is.
 But that depends on family income so not all will receive this benefit.
-Should children receive such government assistance, it may be wise to pool it for college fund instead of opting for student loan, which binds college and university students to debt even before they enter the workforce and land a job.
+Should children receive such government assistance, it may be wise to pool it for college funds instead of opting for a student loans, which binds college and university students to debt even before they enter the workforce and land a job.

 In Canada, there is free healthcare.